27

 For more information see: http://videoblogging.info/lumiere/ Of course, in a sense I edited this piece, in terms of how I edited what I saw.
 When I first took the footage, I noticed a distracting reflection of the window curtain in the image, so I re-positioned the shot again without the curtain reflection figuring as severely as it had in the first take.
 I did not edit what was in the camera, but I edited what I “saw” by manipulating the environment of the shot.
 One could argue that I only “saw” the curtain because I was looking at how the shot was coming across for the Lumiere.
 When you do Lumieres, how much do you “edit” the environment?

 Please note that this is a research site and that comments posted to the site may be used in research.
-For more information about the study and how posted comments are used in research please see: http://anthrovlog.wordpress.com/about/
+For more information about the study and how posted comments are used in research please see: https://anthrovlog.wordpress.com/about/

 0 Responses to “Montreal Intersection”